 The previous day, Billy Murdoch had won the toss and batted, and the move had backfired.
 Australia had been bowled out for 63 due to some excellent bowling by Dick Barlow and Ted Peate.

 Spofforth had responded in kind, the first ever scary fast bowler.
-Taking seven for 46 from 36.3 four ball overs, he had restricted the Englishmen to 101.
+Taking 7 for 46 from 36.3 four-ball overs, he had restricted the Englishmen to 101.